chschnell/wsnic/README.md

           If undefined, the bridge's IP address is used as the DNS address (which gets handled by dnsmasq).
           Optional, default: undefined.
+    -p, --enable-iperf
+          Run an iperf server on bridge for clients.
 ```

 ## WebSocket Secure support